langbein-daniel/gtfs-modifications/README.md

                         This argument takes the name of a .txt file from the GTFS zip file.
 Unescaped double quotes in that file will be corrected.
 This argument can be given multiple times (for different files).
+  --delete FILENAME     This argument takes the name of a file from the GTFS
+                        zip file.
+It is deleted (not included in the target GTFS zip file).
+This argument can be given multiple times (for different files).
 ```